Eyelid Surgery Long Beach

-Ptosis is a condition in which one or both of the eyelids descend or droop, often as a result of normal ageing.
+Ptosis is a condition in which one or both of the eyelids descend or droop, often as a result of normal aging.
 Ptosis can exist concordantly with excess eyelid skin, another condition known as dermatochalasis.
 These conditions can be severe enough to affect a person’s vision and quality of life.
 Fortunately, ptosis can be addressed with an outpatient surgical procedure available at the Long Beach vision center in which the muscles that elevate the upper eyelid are strengthened.
 This provides better elevation of the eyelids while preserving their normal function and architecture.
 Medical insurance may or may not cover this procedure based on the severity of the functional visual impairment.
 Your doctor may wish to obtain additional testing, such as photographs and a visual field, in order to determine whether or not medical insurance will allow coverage for your surgery.

 Upper Blepharoplasty (for excess skin weighing down the eyelid)

 Dermatochalasis is a condition in which the thin layers of skin, muscle, and fat in the upper eyelid can sag over time.
 It may exist independent from or in conjunction with ptosis, a drooping of the eyelid margin itself.
 The excess skin that develops can often be severe enough to affect a person’s vision.
 Dermatochalasis can be addressed with an outpatient surgical procedure called an upper blepharoplasty in which excess skin, muscle, and fat may be removed or repositioned in order to achieve a tightening effect while preserving the normal function of the eyelid.
 Medical insurance may or may not cover this procedure based on the severity of the functional visual impairment.
 Your doctor may wish to obtain additional testing, such as photographs and a visual field, in order to determine whether or not medical insurance will allow coverage for your surgery.